thegroove/esphome-zbbridge/README.md

 ├── ...
 ```
 - Edit `sonoff_zbbridge.yaml` as needed (Wifi credentials, etc.).
 By default, the configuration mirrors _tasmota-zbbridge_: same port, same baud rate, etc.
-- Build and upload as you normally would
+- Compile and upload as you normally would

 ## ZHA Configuration
 - In Home Assistant, go to `Configuration > Integrations` and choose `ADD INTEGRATION`